 Is a 7-day workout plan too much for a beginner?

 Not when it is structured thoughtfully.
-This plan includes only three strength training days, two walking or light activity days, one flexible rest or gentle movement day, and one full rest day.
-That balance of effort and recovery is well within what most healthy beginners can manage comfortably.
-The key is that not every day is intense — the plan is designed to include adequate recovery, which is essential for beginners and experienced exercisers alike.
+This plan includes only three strength training days, two walking or light activity days, one flexible recovery day, and one full rest day.
+That balance is manageable for many beginners.
+The key is to listen to your body and adjust movement up or down based on your energy and recovery.

 Can women lose weight with home workouts?